HBSTech/Kentico13CoreBaseline/README.md

 ## Upgrade from previous Kentico 13 Baseline

 Upgrading from an existing Kentico Xperience 13 Core Baseline may prove a bit difficult as the entire repository was revamped.
 Features wise and Admin/Database wise not much has changed (aside from how SEO meta data is stored/retrieved), however the whole project structure was revamped.
 It may be easier if you want to upgrade your baseline to simply start with the new baseline and add in your features / custom code and views.

+You can also look at the pull requests for each version into master and see what files were modified.

 ## MetaData to DocumentCustomData
 In KX 12 MVC we used a tool for the SEO Meta Data that serialized / deserialized the MetaData into a long text field.
 In the knew KX 13 baseline, we leverage the DocumentCustomData to assign Key-Values of the SEO Data.
 If you are upgrading from KX12, please do the following: